Multi-WAN configuration only becomes available when more than one WAN network is enabled.

 Auto Failback: When the primary connection fails, the standby WAN takes over.
 If Auto Failback is enabled, the connection will failback to the Primary automatically when it resumes.

 Load balancing distributes network traffic across multiple networks.
-It helps improve the responsiveness of internet access and ensure no single network gets overloaded.
+It helps improve the responsiveness of internet access and ensures no single network gets overloaded.

 Weight Ratio: Load balance allows you to set a relative weight for each WAN connection.
 The weight is defined as the percentage of traffic sent through the connection.